Iced Americano vs Iced Coffee: Learn The Key Differences

 Now that you understand the differences between iced Americano and iced coffee, let’s compare an Americano to another popular cold coffee drink, the iced latte.

 Especially if you like to add milk to your Americano coffee, you will notice lots of flavor overlap with an iced latte—both use espresso as the base.
-But a latte is all about using the milk flavor to blend with the espresso to create a balanced and smooth texture.
+But a latte is about blending milk with espresso to create a balanced and smooth texture.
 An iced Americano will give you much more of the coffee’s natural acidity, depending on how much milk you add.

 And speaking of milk, you can also expect a latte to have much more calories than a black iced Americano.